Friendship YMCA Swim Team

 Friendship YMCA Swim Team Fees

-Program fees do not include YMCA Membership fees, Family Registration fees ($150.00 per family), USA Swimming Membership ($80.00 per person / optional), or Friendship YMCA Swim Team Meet fees.
+Program fees do not include YMCA Membership fees, team registration fees ($150 per swimmer or $250 for multiple swimmers & families), USA Swimming Membership ($80 per person/optional), or Friendship YMCA Swim Team Meet fees.
 Payment may be paid in full or by monthly credit card draft.
 The monthly draft is processed on the 15th of each month.
-All levels will begin drafting on September 15th, ending with the February 15th draft.
+All levels will begin drafting on September 15, ending with the February 15 draft.

-*The High School Rate is for High School swimmers that will ONLY swim for the pre-season (September 12–November 11).
-Those swimmers returning after the high school season will be billed the monthly rate.
+*The High School Rate is for high school swimmers that will ONLY swim for the pre-season (September 16–November 15) and return after their high school season.
+Two draft payments will be charged on September 15 and October 15.

 Program Policies & Information